Korea Sector Momentum: 24.23% CAGR, +18.68% Annual Alpha Over KOSPI (2000-2025)

 9. References

-The CAGR of 24.44% and the $10,000 growing to $2.94 million are remarkable.
-But the down capture tells you something more useful: where the returns come from and why Korea's sector rotation is structurally different from what you see in developed markets.
+The $10,000 growing to $2.82 million is remarkable.
+But the excess return tells you something more useful: where the returns come from and why Korea's sector rotation is structurally different from what you see in developed markets.

 The Strategy